1981: Penlee lifeboat disaster

 Our commemorative film pays tribute to all involved in both rescue missions.

 Coxswain Trevelyan Richards was posthumously awarded the RNLI’s Gold Medal for Gallantry and the rest of the crew were awarded Bronze Medals.
+The names of the eight Penlee crew members who valiantly fought to save those onboard the Union Star are inscribed on the RNLI Memorial in Poole.

 The disaster inspired a public appeal for the village of Mousehole, which raised over £3 million – the equivalent of £10 million by today’s standards.